TIMELINE-Which states could tip U.S. election and when will they report results? | Politics

 State officials have said a full result would not be known until next week.
 The state allows mail-in ballots postmarked by Tuesday to be counted if they are received by Nov.
 12. PENNSYLVANIA

-Trump led by 1.5 percentage points, or more than 97,000 votes, with 8% of the vote outstanding.
+Trump's lead continued to shrink in Pennsylvania.
+He led by 0.7 of a percentage point, or 48,854 votes, with 6% of the vote outstanding.
 About 370,000 ballots were still in the process of being counted on Thursday, according to the Department of State's website, giving Biden a chance to catch Trump if enough of them were from Democratic-friendly areas such as Philadelphia.
 Pennsylvania Secretary of State Kathy Boockvar said she expected the "overwhelming majority" to be counted by the end of Thursday.

 Philadelphia County reported more than 252,000 ballots were cast by mail but did say how many remained to be counted.
 A final count may not be available until at least Friday as Pennsylvania can accept mail-in ballots up to three days after the election if they were postmarked by Tuesday.